ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

    * ``-XNoGADTs`` errors on a use of ``GADTs``
    * ``-XWarnGADTs`` warns on a use of ``GADTs``

-   Implications: when a language extension implies others, its warning form has a similar dependency.
+   *Implied extensions*: when a language extension implies others, its warning form has a similar dependency.
    For example, ``-XTypeFamilyDependencies`` implies ``-XTypeFamilies``, and hence ``-XWarnTypeFamilyDependencies`` implies ``-XWarnTypeFamilies``.

 2. **Non-warnable extensions**.
-Not *every* extension can warn; the one that cannot are called *non-warnable extensions*.
-You are not allowed to say ``-XWarnAlternativeLayoutRule`` for example, or ``-XWarnGHC2021``.
+Not *every* extension can warn; the ones that cannot are called *non-warnable extensions*.
+For example, you are not allowed to say ``-XWarnAlternativeLayoutRule``, or ``-XWarnGHC2021``.

    The vast majority of extensions are warnable; in particular, all conservative extensions are warnable.